pupilfirst/pupilfirst/docs/users/courses.md

 ### Ended

-Courses with no _active cohorts_ are conisdered as ended.
-Such courses will be hidden form all the navigation menus in school administration interface.
+Courses with no _active cohorts_ are considered as ended.
+Such courses will be hidden from all the navigation menus in the school administration interface.
 The links to school administration pages for the course can only be accessed from the courses page.

 ### Archived